harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/3-ccm-cost-categories/use-ccm-cost-categories.md

 | CC1  | <ul><li>B1 - AWS1</li><li>B2- GCP1</li></ul> | <ul><li>SB1 - AWS2</li><li>SB2 - GCP2</li> </ul>|
 | CC2  | <ul><li>C1 - AWS1</li><li>C2- GCP1</li></ul> | <ul><li>SB1 - AWS2</li><li>SB2 - GCP2</li> </ul>|

  In this scenario, if you choose to include both cost categories in your Perspective rule, the total cost of the cost buckets in both categories is counted only once.
-However, the cost of the shared buckets between the two categories is duplicated and may lead to conflicting or overlapping rules.
+However, the cost of the shared buckets between the two categories is duplicated because of overlapping rules.
 Therefore, it is recommended to avoid using multiple cost categories with overlapping shared cost buckets in your perspective rule to prevent any potential errors.

 ### Use cost categories in Dashboards